Grow tents can be a godsend for gardeners. If you’re planning to buy one, consider these tips to get you started.

 Swiss Chard Beta vulgaris ‘Bright Lights’ has to be one of the easiest and most colourful vegetables that you can add to a garden.

 As the heat becomes intense many garden plant varieties tend to wilt from lack of water.
 Ornamental grasses are not only boldly dramatic, they know how to tough it out in the heat of summer.
-Once established, ornamental grasses require only an occasional watering - making them perfect choices for a water-wise garden.

 Plant a wall-mounted vertical garden to let plants grow over a wall rather than in the ground or in containers.
 You can use this idea for both indoor and outdoor wall displays.